- About Breast Cancer

 To schedule an appointment, please contact

 *Must be over the age of 40 for mobile mammography

 Join us: register today at californiacircleofpromise.org and make your promise to take care of yourself first and then become an ambassador to your community!
 We’ll provide you with all of the resources and tools you need to make changes in your own life and to share lifesaving messages with others.

 Spread the word: invite your girlfriends, mothers, sisters, daughters and co-workers to join the Circle of Promise.
 Tell them you want them to join you in the fight against breast cancer’s attack on the African American community before it’s too late.

 Be active in your commitment: continue to fight with us by supporting public policy efforts, helping us to raise funds for research, and by making sure that the Circle of Promise is alive in your community!

 If you have questions about available services please email: email@example.com

 Worship in Pink: Supporting Circle of Promise

 Worship in Pink is an annual “train-the-trainer” initiative aimed at turning community leaders into breast health ambassadors.
 This program is a collaboration between local faith-based organizations and Komen LA County.
 The goal of Worship in Pink is to raise breast health awareness and increase community utilization of breast health resources (including no-cost and low-cost services for early detection) through organized events.
+Look for our next WIP event in our events calendar!
 For more information and to get involved, please contact the Komen LA County office at 310-575-3011.